Bill Nelson: 2018

-Nelson ran for re-election in 2018.
-He ran unopposed in the Democratic Party primary, which took place on August 28, 2018.
-He faced incumbent Florida Governor Rick Scott (a Republican) in the general election on November 6, 2018.
-The extremely tight race—with a margin of less than 0.25% separating Nelson and Scott—triggered a manual recount as mandated by state law.
-A recount showed that Scott had defeated Nelson by 10,033 votes.
+Nelson ran for reelection in 2018.
+He ran unopposed in the Democratic Party primary on August 28 and faced Florida Governor Rick Scott (a Republican) in the general election on November 6.
+The extremely tight race—with a margin of less than 0.25% separating Nelson and Scott—triggered a manual recount, per state law.
+The recount showed that Scott had defeated Nelson by 10,033 votes.

-A paper by scholars at the MIT Election Data and Science Lab concluded that the design of Broward County's 2018 general election ballots may have resulted in Nelson receiving 9,658 fewer votes than he otherwise would have received (which would have narrowed Scott's margin of victory but not changed the result of the election).
-The study found that many voters did not see the U.S. Senate race on the lower left side of the ballot and, as a result, did not cast votes in that race.
+A paper by scholars at the MIT Election Data and Science Lab concluded that the design of Broward County's 2018 general election ballots may have resulted in Nelson receiving 9,658 fewer votes than he otherwise would have, narrowing Scott's margin of victory but not changing the result.
+The study found that many voters did not see the U.S. Senate race on the lower left side of the ballot and, as a result, did not vote in that race.